peshmerge/invitation-codes-gravityforms-add-on/readme.txt

 Simply deactivate and delete the plugin.

 == Screenshots ==
-1. General tab of the Invitation Code field in the form editor.
+1. General tab of the Regex Textfield field in the form editor.
-2. General tab of the Invitation Code field with a filled in Inviation Code.
+2. General tab of the Regex Textfield field with a filled in regex string.
-3. Appearance tab of the Invitation Code field with a custom validation message.
+3. Appearance tab of the Regex Textfield field with a custom validation message.
-4. Form preview with the the Inviation Code field with an incorrect input.
+4. Form preview with the the Regex Textfield field with an incorrect input.
+5. Form preview with the the Regex Textfield field where the field is set to be required, but no regex string is defined.

 == Changelog ==
 = 1.0 =